karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin_Generator/doc/pages/lkagen-configuration-example.md

             # The available values are:
             # - database
             type: database
+            # More options, depending on the success handler type
+            ?options:
+                # option for database type only, whether to use the row restriction system
+                use_row_restriction: true

     # This section defines the behaviour of the menu configuration file generator